MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Card Read LED
 ^^^^^^^^^^^^^^^^^^

-Just like `Card Read Buzzer`_, but blink an LED instead of a buzzer.
-The only difference is the output device type.
+Just like `Card Read Buzzer`_, but flash a LED instead of buzzing a sound.
+The difference is the output device type.

 .. code-block:: yaml